-Contract assets fell by € 0.5 million or -0.4% to € 118.6 million.
-The first-time application of IFRS 15 "Revenue from Contracts with Customers" means that advance payments are deducted from the corresponding contract assets.
+Contract assets fell by \le 0.5 million or 0.4% to \le 118.6 million.
+The first-time application of IFRS 15 Revenue from Contracts with Customers means that advance payments are deducted from the corresponding contract assets.
 The figure for the prior year has been adjusted accordingly.

-The sale of entities in the fiscal year caused the volume of trade receivables and contract assets to fall by \notin 9.5 million or 2.0%.
-On the other hand, the volume of receivables increased by \notin 8.0 million (up 1.7%) as a result of the reintegration of PetroChem in the US, which had been classified as held for sale in the prior year.
+The sale of entities in the fiscal year caused the volume of trade receivables and contract assets to fall by $\[\in \]$ 9.5 million or 2.0%.
+On the other hand, the volume of receivables was increased by $\[\in \]$ 8.0 million (up 1.7%) as a result of the reintegration of PetroChem in the US, which had disclosed as held for sale in the prior year.